Arch viticulturist and Craggy Range boss Steve Smith MW is a passionate crusader for New Zealand wine, says SARAH JANE EVANS MW

 Steve Smith MW may be a keen Bordeaux man, but his physical presence is definitely more extravagantly New World.
 He makes a striking figure in a multicoloured and embroidered striped shirt with a discreet floral trim under the collar.
 It’s a funky New World Pinot Noir style – fruity, with a dash of something wild.
 On formal outings he’s inclined to wear a suit and pink shirt.
 Surely these days pink is a little boring?
 Not at all: ‘New Zealand men never wear pink!’

-Smith’s made a career out of being alternative.
+Steve Smith made a career out of being alternative.
 He’s a viticulturist by training and inclination, in a country that has created flying winemakers.
 He’s a Bordeaux fan in a Pinot Noir country.
-He has a vision for ‘the jewels’ – the best grape varieties – of New Zealand which goes well beyond Sauvignon Blanc and Marlborough.
+Steve Smith has a vision for ‘the jewels’ – the best grape varieties – of New Zealand which goes well beyond Sauvignon Blanc and Marlborough.
 He’s a forthright speaker who regrets his countrymen’s lack of confidence.
 And he’s waving the flag for the future of New Zealand’s wine amid the gloom of global warming.

 Smith, with his usual foresight, led the campaign to register the Gimblett Gravels, a specific zone ideal for Bordeaux varieties, Syrah and Chardonnay.
 He’s keen to see more sub-regions declare themselves: ‘Whether you can make it happen depends on whether people are brave enough.
 The last thing you want is a fight like they had in Coonawarra.
 It needs great leadership.’
 He views with concern the extensive plantings in Marlborough.